-Although the primary risk factor for getting presbyopia is age, certain drugs and disorders can cause presbyopia to appear in people under age 40.
-When this happens, it’s called premature presbyopia.
+The main risk factor is being older than 40.
+However, certain medications and medical conditions can cause presbyopia to appear in people younger than 40.
+This is called premature presbyopia.

 Risk factors for premature presbyopia include:

 An important part of this exam is a refraction assessment to measure how well you see objects at specific distances.
 This assessment tells your provider whether you have presbyopia and/or astigmatism and also whether you’re nearsighted or farsighted.